The Foodbank of Southern California is committed to fighting hunger, one meal at a time in our local communities.

 The Foodbank of Southern California continues to be one of the largest distributors of fresh produce of any foodbank in the state; annually distributing over 22 million pounds of fresh produce.

-The Foodbank of Southern California is a primary food provider to over 700 community-based agencies who feed the needy in Los Angeles County through both emergency and non-emergency food programs.
+The Foodbank of Southern California is a primary food provider to hundreds of community-based agencies who feed the needy in Los Angeles County through both emergency and non-emergency food programs.

 We maintain the highest volume of distributed food per dollar of operating expense while maintaining the smallest full-time staff of any metropolitan foodbank in the United States.